-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2015, based on the COSO criteria.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2016, based on the COSO criteria.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), financial position of the Company and its subsidiaries as of March 31, 2015 and 2014, and the results of their operations, of comprehensive income, of shareholders' equity and their cash flows for the years ended March 31, 2015, 2014 and 2013 and our report dated June 30, 2015 expressed an unqualified opinion on those consolidated financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), financial position of the Company and its subsidiaries as of March 31, 2016 and 2015, and the results of their operations, of comprehensive income, changes in shareholders' equity and their cash flows for the years ended March 31, 2016, 2015 and 2014 and our report dated June 9, 2016 expressed an unqualified opinion on those consolidated financial statements.